samd-systems/palo-alto-labs/Default-Routing-Route-Redistribution-and-Inter-Zone-Policy-on-Palo-Alto-NGFW/README.md

 - Confirm installation and use of a default route on the NGFW
 - Verify redistribution of routing information between OSPF and static routes
 - Validate correct next-hop resolution for inside and outside networks
-- Demonstrate intentional inter-zone traffic enforcement through security policy
+- Demonstrate that inter-zone traffic is permitted by security policy rather than routing state

 ## Topology Summary
 The topology consists of multiple Cisco routers participating in OSPF within an Inside zone, a Palo Alto Networks NGFW acting as the routing and security boundary, and an Outside zone using default routing.
-The firewall separates trust zones and governs traffic flow between them through explicit policy.
+The firewall separates trust zones and governs all traffic between them through explicit security policy.

 ## Configuration Summary
 - Virtual router configuration supporting OSPF and static default routing